Daksh-404/Feature-detection/README.md

 - File paths and binary files of images
 - Photo editing and hunting

-**NOTE**: If you want to explore how to start coding in openCV on your MacOS, using XCode, then I have another repository available, named openCV-MacOS-setup.
+**NOTE**: If you want to know how to setup openCV on your MacOS, using XCode and HomeBrew, then I have another repository available, named openCV-MacOS-setup.

 ### The First Original Image: